Gov’t decides on arbitration to resolve issue with LNDCH4 - Guyana Chronicle

 The GoG wrote: “Notwithstanding the disputes, both the Government of Guyana and LNDCH4 recognise the strategic importance of the project to the Guyanese economy.
 The contractor has resumed onsite activities, including piling, and preparations for foundation work are imminent.

-“Construction of a cement batching plant is underway, steel for foundation work has been delivered to the site, and a man-camp is being established, with more than 170 workers currently mobilized.”
+“Construction of a cement batching plant is underway, steel for foundation work has been delivered to the site, and a man-camp is being established, with more than 170 workers currently mobilised.”

 It was also said that upon completion, the project is expected to substantially lower electricity generation costs, enabling Guyana Power and Light Inc. (GPL) to reduce tariffs by up to 50 per cent.